-(m)batteries that could be used in an electronic or electrical product listed in this section, including primary batteries and rechargeable batteries.
-(Note: For Item (k) EPRA only collects batteries that are embedded in the devices we collect under our program.
-Batteries embed or sold with the devices in our program are considered to be components of the device(2)The electronic and electrical product category does not include computers and televisions that are part of or attached to vehicles, marine vessels or commercial or industrial equipment.
+(m) batteries that could be used in an electronic or electrical product listed in this section, including primary batteries and rechargeable batteries.

+For Item 2 (1)(m) EPRA only collects batteries that are embedded in the devices we collect under our program.
+Batteries embed or sold with the devices in our program are considered to be components of the device.

+For Item 2 (1)(a) The electronic and electrical product category does not include computers and televisions that are part of or attached to vehicles, marine vessels or commercial or industrial equipment.